contentful/widget-sdk/docs/guides/code-review.md

 Run lint: `bin/lint-all` or `bin/lint-file <filename>`

 When PR is ready for review, add `Please review` tag in github.
-Assign 1 person from the Frontend chapter randomly on small (< 500 lines of code) PR, and 2 people on bigger ones.
+Assign one person from the Frontend chapter randomly on smaller PR's, and 2 people on bigger ones.
+Use your judgement to request review from more people, depending on the scope of changes, and try to avoid big PRs if possible, splitting them into smaller ones.

 How to review